arm-on/underwater-image-enhancement/README.md

 At this step, we combine the Gamma-Corrected and Sharpened versions of the image to obtain the enhanced image.
 The details of this combination is written in the paper [1].

 [Back to Top](#)

+# Usage

+There are two folders in this repo: "code-all-in-one" and "code-section-by-section".
+The former contains a MATLAB script named "main_all_in_one.m" which has everything we need to give an image and produce the enhanced output.
+The latter one consists of many MATLAB scripts each corresponding to a part of the original code.
+For instance, "apply_gray_world.m" applies the Gray-World algorithm to the picture.

 # Example